Happy Holidays 2023 from Perfectly Provence

 Chef François de Mélogue grew up in a very French household in Chicago.
 His earliest attempts at cookery began with filleting his sister’s goldfish at age two and a braised rabbit dish made with his pet rabbits by age seven.
 He eventually stopped cooking his pets and went to the highly esteemed New England Culinary Institute, where he graduated top of his class in 1985.

 Discover his mouthwatering recipes and order a copy of Cuisine of the Sun: A Ray of Sunshine on Your Plate Cuisine of the Sun: A Ray of Sunshine on Your Plate.
 In François de Mélogue’s second cookbook, French Cooking for Beginners, 75+ Classic Recipes to Cook like a Parisian, he invites you on a culinary journey through France.

-Now based in Vermont, Francois is a professional photographer specialising in food/product photography, real estate photography and shooting rural landscapes.
-Explore his work on VT Snapshot Photography.
+Now based in Vermont, Francois is a professional photographer specializing in food/product photography, real estate photography and shooting rural landscapes.
+Explore his work here.